Menu

 Jayant Narlikar with Hoyles (Barbara and Fred) and the author

-• Some of the books include The Lighter Side of Gravity (1982), The Return of Vaman (1989), From Black Clouds to Black Holes (1996), An Introduction to Cosmology (2002), and A Different Approach to Cosmology: From a Static Universe through the Big Bang towards Reality (2005).
+• Some of his books include The Lighter Side of Gravity (1982), The Return of Vaman (1989), From Black Clouds to Black Holes (1996), An Introduction to Cosmology (2002), and A Different Approach to Cosmology: From a Static Universe through the Big Bang towards Reality (2005).

 The cover of the book An Introduction to Cosmology (2002)